Holomorphic curves in exploded manifolds: Kuranishi structure: Relative complex structure and orientation of Kuranishi charts

-As noted in the bullet points above, the corresponding $t$-trivialization is $G_{i}$-equivariant, $\Phi$-submersive, agrees with the previously chosen trivialization on $O$, and for all $j\prec i$ is compatible with the $t$-trivialization of $K_{j,t}$ on $\mathcal U_{j,i}$.
+As noted in the bullet points above, the corresponding $t$--trivialization is $G_{i}$--equivariant, ${\fun\Phi}$--submersive, agrees with the previously chosen trivialization on $O$, and for all $j\prec i$ is compatible with the $t$--trivialization of $K_{j,t}$ on $\mathcal U_{j,i}$.
+By (transfinite) induction, we can choose such compatible $t$--trivializations on $\hat f_{i,i}$ for all $i$.
+These define the required $t$--trivialization on our Kuranishi structure. \stop